zcstarr/modelcontextprotocol/docs/spec/prompts.md

 The server MUST respond with a `GetPromptResult` containing:

 - `description`: An optional string describing the prompt
-- `messages`: An array of `SamplingMessage` objects representing the prompt content
+- `messages`: An array of `PromptMessage` objects representing the prompt content, which may include embedded resource contents

 Example:
 ```json